-Notation: :-([GESTURES] indicates that the relevant gesture co-occur with a disgusted facial expression.
+Notation: :- ( [GESTURES] indicates that the relevant gesture co-occur with a disgusted facial expression.

 (51) There was a leak coming from the upstairs neighbor's bathroom, so when I got home, I saw a.
-7 :-([FLAT-HAND-cont2]
+7:-[ [FLAT-HAND-cont2]

-32 We note for completeness that Schlenker, to appear b, argues that repetition-based gestural plurals share crucial semantic properties of standard English plurals when combined with anaphora.
+&lt;sup>33 We note for completeness that Schlenker, to appear b, argues that repetition-based gestural plurals share crucial semantic properties with standard English plurals when combined with anaphora.
 Specifically, they give rise to (vague) universal readings in positive environments, as in: Ann found her presents (implying that she found all or almost all).
-But in negative environments, they give rise to existential readings: Ann didn't find her presents doesn't mean that she didn't find all, but rather than she didn't find any.
-These results in the gestural domain are confirmed with experimental means by Tieu et al. 2018.
+But in negative environments, they give rise to existential readings: Ann didn't find her presents doesn't mean that she didn't find all, but rather that she didn't find any.
+These results in the gestural domain are confirmed with experimental means in Tieu et al., to appear.